sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.md

     `__restore_cpu_*` family of functions might be called, which mostly initialise certain SPRs to sane values.

-We leave the coprocessors here for another while, until the init task calls `kernel_init_freeable()`.
+We leave the coprocessors here for a while, until the init task calls `kernel_init_freeable()`.
 This function is used for any initialisation required _after_ kthreads are running, but _before_ all the `__init` sections are dropped.
 The setup relevant to coprocessors is the call to `smp_init()`.
 Here we